Woodford Aerodrome, some 6.9 miles north of Macclesfield, was purchased by A.V. Roe & Co Ltd in 1924.

 The purchase followed after the company were told that the lease on their previous factory at Alexandra Park Aerodrome in South Manchester, was due to expire and it was not going to be renewed by the Air Ministry, owners of the site.
 The search for a new home ended when Avro identified a patch of land on the edge of Woodford Village known as New Hall Farm.

 Creation of the new aircraft factory stumbled slightly when the first of the new hangars was destroyed in a storm but over the next few years the site was developed extensively creating assembly and test facilities.
 AV Roe invited the Lancashire Aero Club to move with them to Woodford after they too were ‘evicted’ from Alexandra Park.

-One of the first aircraft to emerge from Woodford was the Avro Avian and between 1926 and 1928 some 405 examples of the Training and Touring biplane were produced.
+One of the first aircraft to emerge from Woodford was the Avro Avian which was produced between 1926 and 1928, and some 405 examples of the Training and Touring biplane were produced.